chrisemezue/Igbo-Speech-Dataset/igbo-pontoon/README.md

 Our profound gratitude goes to the following people for offering great translation and review services:
 - Chris Emezue (Manager for ig)
 - Adaeze Adigwe (Manager for ig)
-- Professor G.M.T Emezue
+- Professor G.M.T Emezue (Translator Lead-Reviewer, Volunteer)
-- Okafor David
+- Okafor David (Translator)
-- Emeka Onwuegbuzia
+- Emeka Onwuegbuzia (Translator and Volunteer)
 - We would further like to thank all the contributors [here](https://pontoon.mozilla.org/ig/common-voice/contributors/).